jbanday808/Enterprise-Threat-Hunting/docs/detection-engineering.md

 ---

-### Figure 7

-Suricata IDS detection query used to identify malicious network traffic and intrusion activity.
+**Figure 7:** Suricata IDS detection query used to identify malicious network traffic and intrusion activity.

 ---